 - 1 bag thin rice noodles soaked in water

 - 2 green onions cut into 1-inch length

 - 1 cup bean sprouts

 - Heat oil in wok or large pan.

 - Place all three sugars in pan and cook for a few minutes.

-- While stirring, add shallots, lime juice, hot sauce and tamarind sauce to the sauce.
+- While stirring, add shallots, garlic, lime juice, hot sauce and tamarind sauce to the sauce.
 Add chicken and cook until done.
 Add noodles and quickly incorporate into sauce until medium soft, but not too soft.

 - Place desired amount on large plate and garnish with green onions, chopped roasted peanuts, bean sprouts and slices of lime.